cacosta12345/About-Me/README.md

 ## About Me

-This is the about me project, 1st day.
-Adding some info about me, and 5 questions
+This is the about me project, 2nd day.
+Adding some info about me, added more prompts, an image, and some layout changes

 ### Author: Christopher Acosta